It will now cost just $29 to fix a cracked iPhone

 Following its iPhone 7 announcement on Wednesday, the company made a few adjustments to its AppleCare+ warranty plan.
 Most notably, it dropped the price for repairing a cracked screen from $99 to $29.

-Of course, the deal only applies to AppleCare+ members, which costs $129 and includes two repairs from accidental damage (plus a service fee).
+Of course, the deal only applies to AppleCare+ members, which costs $99 (iPhone 6, 6 Plus and the iPhone SE) or $129 (iPhone 6S, 6S Plus, the 7 and 7 Plus) -- depending on the model.
+It includes two repairs from accidental damage, plus a service fee.
 After using the service twice, additional repairs -- like fixing a faulty home button -- cost $99.

 Making it cheaper to fix the screen is part of Apple's larger effort to get customers to worry less about iPhone wear and tear.
 For example, the iPhone 7 is now water resistant and able to survive drops in the toilet.
 Apple (AAPL, Tech30) has long cited water damage as the biggest culprit for ruining iPhones.
-(AppleCare+ doesn't cover liquid damage.)

 Related: Apple unveils iPhone 7 and waterproof Watch

-While cracked screens are an easier fix, it'll cost much more without the warranty: $149.
+While cracked screens are an easier fix, it'll cost more without the warranty: $149.

 Startups like Redwood, Calif.-based iCracked have made a business out of fixing cracked smartphone screens at a more competitive price.
 The company sends technicians to your home, work or even a bar to repair a device for about $100.
 It's like Uber for cracked screens, and cheaper than what you might pay at an Apple store.
+But third-party repair companies don't have access to official iPhone parts, so you run the risk of it being just a quick fix.

 Apple confirmed the new AppleCare+ pricing is now in effect.